 Things warm up in time for the reception, however.
 Here are the bride and groom getting their photos taken on the patio:

-After the wedding, they “survey the damage” in the living room:
+After the wedding, Nina and George “survey the damage” in the living room:

-This was a remake of a popular 1950 film Father of the Bride, starring Spencer Tracy as the dad (Stanley Banks), and Elizabeth Taylor as the daughter (Kay).
+This was a remake of a popular 1950 film starring Spencer Tracy as the dad (Stanley Banks), and Elizabeth Taylor as the daughter (Kay).
 Steve Martin’s character is named George Stanley Banks in a nod to the original.